dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

     DateTime start = DateTime.now();
     int count = 0;

+    // Each client using this package will have it's own
+    // method to show the message but the below is a trivial
+    // example of how to properly initialize the analytics instance if (analytics.shouldShowMessage) {

+      // Simulates displaying the message, this will vary from
+      // client to client; ie. stdout, popup in IDE, etc. print(analytics.getConsentMessage);

+      // After receiving confirmation that the message has been
+      // displayed, invoking the below method will successfully
+      // onboard the tool into the config file and allow for
+      // events to be sent on the next creation of the analytics
+      // instance
+      //
+      // The rest of the example below assumes that the tool has
+      // already been onboarded in a previous run analytics.clientShowedMessage();
+    }

     // Example of long running process
     for (int i = 0; i < 2000; i++) {
         count += i;